Kaboodle Cup 64mm Handle Brushed Nickel Finish

 If the cabinet doors look flat and uninspired, trims can make a big impact.
 To attach them, use a table saw to cut 6mm-thick plywood sheets into 6cm strips.
 Measure strips to fit the vertical sides of your door fronts and attach with wood glue, then small nails.
 Cut and attach strips to the top and bottom in the same way, then fill any gaps with wood putty before sanding, priming and painting.
 A similar decorative effect can be achieved with timber mouldings for a more traditional look.

-Pro tip: Before tackling any paint job, get the right safety kit: goggles, a mask and latex gloves.
+Pro tip: Before tackling any paint job, get the right safety kit.
+This should include goggles, a mask and latex gloves.

 Modern kitchen cabinets often have a 2pac finish, which is robust but difficult to change.
 A 2pac kitchen can get a new colour upgrade, but, like respraying a car, it needs expert attention and a controlled environment, so can be quite pricey.

-Whether you have decided to refresh your existing cupboard doors or think it's time to get new ones, your local Bunnings has all you need to get the job done.
+Whether you've decided to refresh your existing cupboard doors or think it's time to get new ones, your local Bunnings has all you need to get the job done.